Welcome to Analytics Buddhu!

 I have very deep interest in Data analytics, Data vizualization learner.
-I work in a software company Name, I love to do training, Gymming, I am big fan of Indian Wrestling (Kushti or pahelwani ) Exploring.
+I work at Name, I love to do training, Gymming, I am big fan of Indian Wrestling (Kushti or pahelwani ) Exploring.

 For those of you, who are wondering what is “Analytics Buddhu”, “Analytics” can be defined as the science of extracting insights from raw data.
 The spectrum of analytics starts from capturing data and evolves into using insights / trends from this data to make informed decisions.
 On the other hand, In English “Buddhu” meaning is “fool” or “idiot”.
 “Buddhu” is a slang hindi word and nothing more than that.

 Through this blog, I want to create a passionate community, which dedicates itself in study of Analytics.
 I share my learning and tips on Analytics through this blog.